hsf-training/analysis-essentials/shell/README.md

 once she has put a processing pipeline together, she will be able to use it again whenever she collects more data.

+{% keypoints "Key Points" %}
+- "Explain the similarities and differences between a file and a directory."
+- "Translate an absolute path into a relative path and vice versa."
+- "Construct absolute and relative paths that identify specific files and directories."
+- "Explain the steps in the shell's read-run-print cycle."
+- "Identify the actual command, flags, and filenames in a command-line call."
+- "Demonstrate the use of tab completion and explain its advantages."
+{% endkeypoints %}
+{% right %} [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode) - Based on [shell-novice](https://github.com/swcarpentry/shell-novice) © 2016–2017 Software Carpentry Foundation {% endright %}